jinlikegold/currently-learning/README.md

 ### 10/6:
 Completed Emoji app, now working to add new features, refactor some of the code, and modify the design.

+### October 2022: Started internship as a front-end web developer!
+Most of what I'm coding is within the Squarespace CMS, so activity on here will be minimal for the next 10 weeks aside from when I am doing coding lessons from Scrimba.